How to Play Blackjack

 Black Chips - Usually signifies £100, referred to as “blacks” in American Casinos.

-So as an example, if one of our players wished to bet £630 at an American Casino, they would place down a barney, a black, a quarter and a nickel.
+So as an example, if one of our players wished to bet £630 at an American Casino, they would place down a blue & white chip, a black, a quarter and a nickel.
 In the modern-day as a safer gambling precaution, a lot of online and land casinos have set table limits.

 Once everyone at the table has set their bets, the dealer will typically deal cards from a dealing shoe which can contain between 200-1000 cards apiece.
 Each player will receive 2 cards, meanwhile, the dealer will place one of his cards down facing the table and another (known as the dealer’s ‘up-card’), facing up for all players to see.
 This is a vital card for the strategy behind the game as all of our players should play with the dealer's hand in mind, not just their own.